Awsomgamr999/KSA-Mod-Manager/README.md

             - Click the `Allow` under `Modify`
             - Click `Apply`
     - After following these steps KSAMM should have necessary permissions.

+- I have some other issue
+    - Please ping me on Discord with more information.

 Thank you for downloading ModManager!